dhis2/developer-portal/docs/guides/add-form.md

 ### Button

-The button is used to submit the form:
+Finally use the button component to submit the form:

 ```js
 <Button type="submit" primary>